 Reuven Herman is a film and visual media composer, conductor, and orchestrator, living and working in Los Angeles.
-He has composed music for multiple films, television shows, and video games, including Star Wars Rebels, Jane the Virgin, Star Wars: The Clone Wars, AMC's Hell on Wheels, and the Activision title James Bond: 007 Legends.
-Reuven most recently scored the horror film The Voices.
+He has composed music for major films, television shows, and video games, including STAR WARS: REBELS, JANE THE VIRGIN, STAR WARS: THE CLONE WARS, AMC's HELL ON WHEELS, TRANSFORMERS: ROBOTS IN DISGUISE, the PBS docuseries INDEPENDENT LENS, the Owlchemy Labs virtual reality game COSMONIOUS HIGH, and the Activision game JAMES BOND: 007 LEGENDS.

-Since moving to Los Angeles in 2009, Reuven has continued to score films, television, and video games, as well as producing multiple soundtrack albums.
-He has collaborated with composers including Kevin Kiner, Penka Kouneva, and David Schwartz, and his music has been featured in numerous hit television series.
-Reuven has also served as the Vice President of the Academy of Scoring Arts, dedicated to furthering the craft and study of scoring, since 2014.
+Since moving to Los Angeles, Reuven has continued to score films, television, and video games, as well as producing multiple soundtrack albums.
+He has collaborated with composers including KEVIN KINER, PENKA KOUNEVA, and DAVID SCHWARTZ, and his music has been featured in numerous hit television series.
+Reuven has also served as the Vice President of the ACADEMY OF SCORING ARTS, dedicated to furthering the craft and study of scoring, since 2014.